-Step# Summary Steps See Section 1 Power up the system.
-Daily Startup on page 68 2 Press the blue Reset button on the operator interface.
-Operator Interface on page 66 3 Setup the lumber feed system with the correct lumber.
-Preparing the Auto Deck on page 82 4 Select Home System on toolbar to home system.
-Toolbar on page 72 5 Import the correct job files.
-Importing Job Files on page 83 6 Verify the saw is in Auto Mode and press Start to start the saw blade motor.
-Operator Interface on page 66 7 Select Start on the toolbar to begin cutting a job.
-Toolbar on page 72 9 Depending on the scenario, use one of the following methods to stop the saw: Select Stop in the software toolbar to stop after the current board is finished (same button used to start cutting).
+Step # Summary Steps See Section 1 Power on all system components (saw, infeed, and outfeed systems).
+Daily Startup on page 70 2 Press the blue RESET button on the operator interface.
+Operator Interface on page 68 3 Setup the lumber feed system with the correct lumber.
+Preparing the Auto Deck on page 85 4 Select Home System on toolbar to home system.
+Toolbar on page 74 5 Import the correct job files.
+Importing Job Files on page 86 6 Verify the saw is in Auto Mode and press Start to start the saw blade motor.
+Operator Interface on page 68 7 Select Start on the toolbar to begin cutting a job.
+Toolbar on page 74 9 Depending on the scenario, use one of the following methods to stop the saw: Select Stop in the software toolbar to stop after the current board is finished (same button used to start cutting).
 Select Diagnostics > Abort Cutting Sequence in the software main menu Press the hardware Pause button on the saw's operator interface panel to pause the saw after the current cut is complete.
 In Manual Mode, press the hardware Stop button on the saw's operator interface panel.
 For emergency situations, activate any E-stop that is integrated with the system.
 Stopping Methods on page 59